The Church's Global Mission: Biblical Foundations

 More on Matthew 24:14

 A few centuries ago, the books of the Bible were divided into 1189 chapters and about 31,000 verses.
 Think about those numbers in the light of how many times people think world missions is referred to in Scripture.
-When people think the topic of world missions is mentioned in less than a half dozen of 31,000 total verses, do they, therefore, rightly conclude that God doesn't place a very high priority on world evangelism?
+When people think that the topic of world missions is mentioned in less than a half dozen of 31,000 total verses, do they, therefore, rightly conclude that God doesn't place a very high priority on world evangelism?

 Indeed, not long ago, Donnamie Ali, Nazarene Missions International Global Council member from Trinidad wrote, "There are far too many Christians in the Western world, including my tiny island nation, who are so caught up in the advancement of their local church or district that they refuse to obey God's call for us to be engaged in making disciples in the nations of the world."